aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/structured_types.rst

 Structured types
 ================

-This section describes how to define structured types in MARTe2 configuration files, given that some components require structured types to represent complex data structures.
-A structured type is a user-defined data type that can contain multiple fields of different types.
-This allows for more complex data representations and can be used to model real-world entities more accurately.
+This section describes how to define structured types in MARTe2 configuration files.
+Some components require structured types to represent complex data structures.
+A structured type is a user-defined data type that can contain multiple fields of different types, enabling more expressive and realistic data modelling.

-Note that this section only focus on the use of structured types in the configuration files, and does not cover the implementation of structured types in the code.
-For more information on how to implement structured types in the code, please refer to the :ref:`GAM documentation <StructuredGAM>`.
+Note that this section focuses only on the use of structured types in configuration files and does not cover their implementation in code.
+For more details on implementing structured types, refer to the :ref:`GAM documentation <StructuredGAM>`.

-Structured types are very similar to ``C structs`` (defined with packed alignment), meaning that no padding is added between the fields.
-This allows for a straightforward mapping between the structured types defined in the configuration files and the corresponding ``C structures`` used in the code (which need to be defined with ``__attribute__((__packed__))``).
+Structured types are very similar to ``C structs`` (defined with packed alignment), meaning that no padding is added between fields.
+This enables a direct mapping between structured types defined in configuration files and the corresponding ``C structures`` in code (which must be defined with ``__attribute__((__packed__))``).

-In this section, the control signals are grouped into a struct to facilitate the monitoring of the application.
+In this section, control signals are grouped into a structure to simplify application monitoring.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-34.cfg
     :language: c++
     :lines: 1-54
-    :caption: Application structures definition.
-Note the use of structures of structures.
+    :caption: Application structures definition (including nested structures).
     :linenos:
     :emphasize-lines: 4, 46, 51